Connect with us

 Transfer Portal Analysis

-The transfer portal has taken the college football world by storm.
-I have considered adding it to the WRC rankings, but first, I need to know how substantial the effect is from year to year.
+Almost every team in the FBS is using the transfer portal as an outlet to obtain talent.
+I have considered adding it to the WRC rankings, but before I do that, I have to measurably understand the advantage programs get for using it.
 So, lets evaluate the impact of the transfer portal.

 The prevailing wisdom in some circles is that the value of signing transfers has become as much as, or more vital, to high level success than recruiting and developing high school signees.
 Is that actually true?